 In the StarCraft experiment, for example, participants played the video game for forty hours over the course of six to eight weeks equivalent to a minimum average of forty minutes per day.
 Current scientific studies are still busy discovering how to achieve brain training effects.
 As such, we still don’t know what amount of brain training is required, as a minimum, to achieve the wanted effects.

 Taking Up the Challenge of Fun Brain Training

 Bavelier’s idea of scientists and game developers cooperating on making fun brain training games is one that deserves to be realised.
 Brain training apps often consist of a series of quick tasks where each area of the brain is trained for just a few minutes.
 This is possibly to avoid that the game repeats itself and stops being fun, but the problem is that the effect of the training will be comparable to doing one push-up a day.
 The fact of the matter is that lengthier, adapting challenges can be a just as fun solution and will likely be much more effective.

+At Brain+, we base our development on Bavelier’s philosophy.
+Creating a brain training game with just the right combination of challenge and fun is difficult, but it can definitely be done.
 By creating immersive games with dynamic feedback and fun gameplay, we hope to help you stay motivated in your brain training so that you can reach your full potential.
 Taking care of your brain does not have to be boring.
 In fact, it has to be fun.
 After all, staying sharp and having fun is what life is all about.